bitextor/bitextor/docs/README.md

 crawlFileTypes: "html,pdf"
 ```

-If you want to use `heritrix` crawler, you should provide the installation folder of `heritrix` and optionally the url (default is 'localhost:8443') and the user:password (default is "admin:admin"):
+If you want to use `heritrix` crawler, you should provide the installation folder of `heritrix` and optionally the url (default is 'localhost:8443') and the user:password (default is 'admin:admin'):

 ```yaml
 crawler: heritrix